-As marketer you know people rarely buy from you the first time they see your ad, click on it, go to your site, and then buy the advertised product.
+As a marketer, you know people rarely buy from you the first time they see your ad.
 In fact, a Facebook study found that you need to expose people to your messaging at least once a week to influence their purchase intent.
 That's why you need Facebook retargeting ads for your Shopify store.

-In the example above, the brand had ads running for people that visited any page in the last seven days, people who visited specific product pages in the last seven to fourteen days, and people who added items to the cart in the last week.
+In the example above, the brand had ads running for people who visited any page in the last seven days, visited specific product pages in the last seven to fourteen days, or added items to their cart in the last week.

 Over the course of their month-long campaign they generated $24,525.36 just from retargeting ads and only spent $2,104.36, for a Return On Advertising Spend (ROAS) of $11.65 — that means for every $1 they spent on ads, they made $11.65!

 ROAS = Purchase conversion value / total amount spent

 Note: For this brand, that's a great ROAS, but depending on what the total costs and profit margins are for your own products, you may need a higher ROAS to get a good return on investment.